-If your system supports the optional built-in MultiSite feature, up to four participants, yourself included, can join the video call.
-The call will then become a video conference.
+If your system supports the optional built-in MultiSite feature, up to four participants, yourself included, can join the video call (conference).

 One additional participant can join on audio-only.

 Follow the same procedure to call the next conference participant as you did when calling the first participant.